Indoor Plant Care for Beginners

 Good signs

-• New leaf or small fresh growth every few weeks
+• New growth appears every few weeks

-• Overall shape looks stable, not collapsing
+• Plant shape looks stable, not progressively collapsing

 Warning signs

-• Yellowing leaves increasing week to week
+• Yellowing increases week to week

 • Soil stays wet for many days with no dry phase